GTPB/IBB21/pages/Introduction.md

 ## Exercise 1

+**Intended learning outcomes:**

+   * Using variables to store data such uniProt IDs and URL to get sequences from the web.
+   * Use for loops to download fasta files associated with respective uniProt entry.
+   * Use `wget` to retrieve files from web servers.
+   * Concatenate multiple fasta files in a single file for downstream analysis.
+   * Use output as input for another software down the pipeline.

 Write a script to download sequences from uniPROT and use those sequences to build a multiple alignment.
-The uniPROT entries are in a text file called `uniprot_ids.txt` in the `examples_dir`directory.
+The uniPROT entries are in a text file called `uniprot_ids.txt` in the `exercise_1`directory.

-By the end of this exercise you should able to:

-   * Get uniProt IDs from `uniprot_ids.txt` and assign them to a variable.
-   * Assign uniprot URL to another variable.
-   * Use a for loop to download each fasta file associated with respective uniprot entry.
-   * Concatenate each fasta file downloaded into a single file to use as input.
-   * Use produced output for downstream analysis

 ```bash
 #!/bin/bash